 Although you may not know whether you should seek the help of a work injury lawyer in Sacramento, if you find yourself in any of these situations, a lawyer may be able to help:

-However, they can only help you if you help them.
-Your work injury lawyer will be more effective if you provide as much information about your case as possible:
+Your work injury lawyer will be more effective if you provide as much information about your case as possible.
+Here is some of the information that they will need:

 Other pieces of evidence to support your case may include pay stubs, witness statements and doctor restrictions.
 Don’t see this as doing the work for your attorney.
 Look at this as helping your attorney help you.